dfelinto/blender-manual/manual/modeling/modifiers/nodes/point/point_instance.rst

 .. warning::

    Because the output geometry is only a set of instances objects or collections, the *Attribute* nodes will not work on the output of this node.
-The location, rotation, and scale of individual points should be adjusted before this node.
+The position, rotation, and scale of individual points should be adjusted before this node.